joaopbicalho/CodingInArmAssembly/README.md

 # CodingInArmAssembly

+### LEDSweepingPattern
+Program that turns on two LEDR lights at a time on the DE1- SoC board.
+First, the lights LEDR9 and LEDR0  turn on, then LEDR8 and LEDR1, then LEDR7 and LEDR2, and so on.
+When it reaches LEDR5 and LEDR4, the direction reverses.
+Only two LEDR lights are ever on at one time.
+The effect is two lights sweeping first towards the centre, then outwards towards the edges, and so on.

 ### BubbleSort
 Program that sort a list of 32-bit unsigned numbers in place and into ascending order using the bubble sort algorithm.